CosminMRotaru/Food./README.md

 # Food.

 A modern, responsive demo app for food delivery, featuring restaurant selection, product menus, cart management, and order placement.
 Built with React and Tailwind CSS.
-Perfect for portfolio showcase!

 ---